 When raw honey is first extracted off of the comb, it will be fluid.
 Soon after, it will crystallize.
 This is natural and does not harm the honey.
 Some people think that honey which has crystallized in the bottle has "gone bad" or turned to sugar, but this is not true, because almost all honey will crystallize naturally.
 Nectar from tree flowers often crystallizes less and slower than nectar from field flowers.
-Some honey such as tupelo, star thistle, sour wood, and gall berry might not even crystallize, while other honeys like goldenrod, buckwheat and aster will crystallize very quickly.
+Some honey such as tupelo, star thistle, sour wood, and gall berry might not even crystallize, while other honeys like goldenrod, aster will crystallize very quickly.
 Usually the first time honey crystallizes, it gets pretty hard, but if crushed or stirred after that, it will often stay somewhat creamy.
 Some honey will tend to crystallize in a coarse, rather than fine textured crystal, and when this honey is pumped into jars, it may separate into coarse crystals on the bottom and fine crystals or fluid honey on the top.

 This honey is still raw and still good, and may simply be blended by stirring it together.

 Much honey bottled or packed by larger companies is heated to higher temperatures and filtered under pressure.
 This explains why it will not crystallize for a very long period of time.
 We heat our honey as little as is necessary to preserve as much natural sweetness as possible.Much honey bottled or packed by larger companies is heated to higher temperatures and filtered under pressure.
 This explains why it will not crystallize for a very long period of time.
 We heat our honey as little as is necessary to preserve as much natural sweetness as possible.